-Summer vacation season is well on the way and, although unrelated, so is the planning for the 2020 election season.
+People are already planning for their summer vacation season and, although unrelated, so is the planning for the 2024 election season.
 We already know how much politics has divided our country over the past few years but did you know that conservative and liberal voters even tend to travel and vacation differently?

 It’s already been determined that people who lean red or blue have different preferences when it comes to television shows, grocery stores, restaurants, hotels, craft beer, and the list goes on and on.
 So is it any surprise that their vacations tend to be different, as well?